 The climate of the West MacDonnell Ranges has been more or less arid throughout the last 50,000 years 9 and while this might lead you to think that it would not have been occupied by people in the past, there is good evidence that the region has been occupied for at least the past 30,000 years 10.
 The ability of Aboriginal ancestors to adapt to different environmental conditions has long fascinated researchers and is a testament to the adaptive technologies and practices that Aboriginal people such as the Arrarnta adopted.

 Trade and exchange of stone tools amongst Aboriginal people

 In the mid-Holocene, marked changes in archaeological remains occur, including an increase in the number of sites occupied 11 12 and a measurable increase in complexity and sophistication in technology13.
 During this period a microlithic (small tools made of stone) technology was adopted in much of the country, and around 3,700 years BP new tool types entered the Australian tool kit including the tula 14 16.
-Tulas are a unique Australian stone artefact (15) that the use of which spread rapidly throughout most of the continent, including the country of the Western Arrarnta.
-These were woodworking tools and attest to many highly crafted wooden tools being made and used on a regular basis.
+Tulas are a unique Australian stone artefact (15) woodworking tools and attest to many highly crafted wooden tools being made and used on a regular basis.
 Tulas were also highly prized and curated and were among a suite of items that were traded throughout inland Australia 15 17 18.

-Grindstones were another item were crafted from stone in what is now the Northern Territory and traded over an area greater that 135,000 km2 20, Roth 21.
-An example of a grindstone can be seen in the kitchen at the missionaries residence in Hermannsburg.
+Grindstones were another item crafted from stone in what is now the Northern Territory and traded over an area greater that 523 square miles (135,000 square kilometres) 20, Roth 21.
+An example of a grindstone can be seen in the kitchen of the manse, the missionaries residence in Hermannsburg.